BerriJ/RcppClock/README.md

 # rcpptimer - Rcpp Tic-Toc Timer with OpenMP Support

 This R Package provides Rcpp bindings for [cpptimer](https://github.com/BerriJ/cpptimer), a simple tic-toc timer class for benchmarking C++ code.
 It's not just simple, it's blazing fast!
 This sleek tic-toc timer class supports nested and overlapping timers and OpenMP parallelism.
-It boasts a microsecond-level time resolution.
+It boasts a nanosecond-level time resolution.
 Results (with summary statistics) are automatically passed back to R as a data frame.

 ## Install